yoyoberenguer/SoundEffectLibrary/README.md

                         short int channels_=1,
                         int sample_rate_=44100,
                         int chunk_=16384,
-                        int duration_=1,
+                        int duration_=10,
                         bint record_=False,
                         str filename_="output.wav"):
 """
-RECORD SOUNDS FROM THE MICROPHONE
+RECORD SOUNDS FROM THE MICROPHONE INTO A BUFFER

 Return OSError if no microphone can be used for recording.
 OSError: [Errno -9996] Invalid input device (no default output device)